FBI Director Nominee Kash Patel Gets GRILLED And Plane Collision!

 I'm going to end the Fresh of Fit stream here very soon.

-And finally, one more key hearing we're watching closely is Tulsi Gabbard.
+And finally, one more key hearing we're watching closely is Tulsi Gabbard looking to be director of national intelligence.

 She is Trump's pick.

-Yeah, former Democrat, former Democratic Congresswoman, then ran for president.
+Yeah, former Democrat, former Democratic congresswoman, then ran for president.

-She then went on to uh align herself with Donald Trump, ultimately lending her an endorsement uh to Trump for 2024 and then joining him on the trail several times at major rallies and events, hosting even fundraisers for the current president.
+She then went on to align herself with Donald Trump, ultimately lending her an endorsement to Trump for 2024 and then joining him on the trail several times at major rallies and events, hosting even fundraisers for the current president.

-Uh and that's causing pause for not just Democrats but some Republicans.
+She's now looking to be the top national intelligence director and that's causing pause for not just Democrats but some Republicans.

 He is now in Russia under asylum.

-Um we saw the collapse of the Assad regime in late 2024 in December, and they took it over within weeks, guys, literally within like two or three weeks.
+We saw the collapse of the Assad regime in late 2024 in December, and they took it over within weeks, guys.

 I've never seen a country literally be destabilized so quickly.

-Um once that ceasefire commenced, that freed up the rebels in Syria to go ahead and launch an attack on Aleppo, and then they eventually worked their way to Damascus and they ran Assad out.
+Once that ceasefire commenced, that freed up the rebels in Syria to go ahead and launch an attack on Aleppo.

-And this guy is a former member of Al Qaeda.
+And this guy is a former member of Al-Qaeda.

 Yes, you heard that right.

-The current president of Syria was a former member under Al Qaeda, worked under Osama bin Laden.
+The current president of Syria was a former member under Al-Qaeda, worked under Osama bin Laden.

-Um and they've totally rebranded him.
+And they've totally rebranded him.

 He wears the fucking Zelensky uniform now.

-And uh that's the current leader of Syria, and we backed him, chat.
+And that's the current leader of Syria.

 The United States and Israel backed him.